 This document has been prepared by the ECSS Glossary Task Force, reviewed and approved by the ECSS Technical Authority.

-Traceability to the previous ECSS Glossary “ECSS-P-001B” is ensured through the matrix given in Annex A.
+Traceability to the previous ECSS Glossary “ECSS-S-ST-00-01C” is ensured through tracked changes and the matrix given in Annex A.

 Disclaimer